Table of Contents Show

 While there’s a lot of grunt work in planning and building a garage, choosing the type of garage you want can be quite fun!
 This is where you get to select your garage’s design.

-There are many different types of garages, metal garage buildings, prefabricated garages, and even custom-made garages.
+There are various types of garages, including metal garage buildings, prefabricated garages, and custom-made garages.

 These are all suitable choices and come in a variety of shapes and sizes with variations of siding, windows, doors, and so forth.

-So there are quite a few things that can add up the cost of a detected garage, but generally speaking, the average cost is about $49 per square foot, which is for a typical two-car garage.
+There are several factors that can increase the cost of a detached garage, but generally speaking, the average cost is approximately $49 per square foot, which is for a typical two-car garage.

 Of course, there could be many other stipulations that add to the cost, but you can always talk to your contractor about how to cut your costs if you need to.